This post was last updated on July 20th, 2019

-Hub Group is a financially stable company that offers reliable miles, and their focus on the environment is important.
+Hub Group is a financially stable company that offers reliable miles, and its focus on the environment is important.
 But just like with any other trucking company, you have to consider the pay and benefits.

 One thing you can be sure of with Hub Group is that you’ll get reliable home time.
 About 95% of company drivers are home daily.
 Drivers also get paid holidays and vacations as well as insurance.

-Hub Group hires both company drivers and owner operators.
+Hub Group hires both company drivers and owner-operators.

 Company drivers must meet the following qualifications in order to be considered for hiring: